JamesLyddon/saturn_bnb/README.md

 # Install the virtual browser we will use for testing
 (makersbnb-venv); playwright install
-# If you have problems with the above, contact your coach

-# Install all node dependancies
+# Install all node dependencies
 (makersbnb-venv); npm install

 # Create a test and development database